wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 and take another look at the hardware.
 I also desoldered the shield covering the analog frontend (AFE) so that I could see what was hidden behind it.
-Here are two photos of the front and back of the main circuit board (click on the images for lager versions).
+Here are two photos of the front and back of the main circuit board (click on the images for larger versions).

 [![Front of main PCB]({{site.baseurl}}/images/2016-05-27-another-look-at-sds7102-hardware/main-front.jpg)]({{site.baseurl}}/images/2016-05-27-another-look-at-sds7102-hardware/main-front-large.jpg)